Contributing to Observatory Operations Documentation#

 Templates#

-A template folder is located in the project directory.
-It contains template pages for the Observatory Operations Documentation area, including a directory index and a procedure template.
-Review the README in the template folder for instructions, then update the contents accordingly.
+A template folder is located in the template directory.
+It contains template pages for the Observatory Operations Documentation area, including procedure, informative and troubleshooting templates.

 Titles and Headings#